-I am a research fellow in the Automorphic forms group (led by Gergely Harcos) at the Alfréd Renyí Institute of Mathematics in Budapest, Hungary.
+I am a research fellow at Alfréd Rényi Institute of Mathematics in Budapest, Hungary.
+Currently I am supervised by Miklós Abért and previously I was also a member of the Lendület Automorphic forms group (led by Gergely Harcos).
 I got my PhD from UCL in 2016.
 It was supervised by Yiannis Petridis with whom I also completed my Master’s degree in 2011.
 My research interests are in analytic number theory and the spectral theory of automorphic forms.

 Previously I was a postdoc at McGill University (’17-’18) hosted by Dmitry Jakobson, Maksym Radziwill, John Toth, Dimitris Koukoulopoulos and Iosif Polterovich; and at KTH (’16-’17) supervised by Pär Kurlberg.
 I also visited Morten Risager at the University of Copenhagen from October 2015 until January 2016 under the London Mathematical Society’s 150th Anniversary Postdoctoral Mobility Grant.